Zachary Wojtowicz

 Push and Pull: A Framework for Measuring Attentional Agency

-With Shrey Jain and Nicholas Vincent.
-Under Consideration at AAAI'25. [link]
+With Shrey Jain and Nicholas Vincent. [link]

 Boredom and Flow: An Opportunity Cost Theory of Motivational Attention